 Aim to decrease IOP by 20 to 40%.

-Begin treatment with topical drugs (eg, prostaglandin analogs such latanoprost or tafluprost, β-blockers such as timolol).
+Begin treatment with laser surgery and/or topical medications (eg, prostaglandin analogs such as latanoprost or tafluprost, beta-blockers such as timolol).

-Consider surgical treatment if drugs are not effective or if visual loss is severe.
+Consider incisional surgery if laser surgery and/or topical medications are not effective or if visual loss is severe.